-A broad personal values definition is, “what anyone considers important or worth seeking.”
+A broad personal values definition is, “what one considers important or worth seeking.”

-More specifically, your personal core values are what you hold most dear in the world.
+More specifically, your personal core values are the select values that you hold most dear in the world.
 They are your core beliefs about what is important.
 These personal values make up the heart of who you are and what is important in your life.

 Additionally, your personal core values are what you care about most in the world.
 It is important to understand that they are not the things others think you should care about most.